bootstrap-vue/bootstrap-vue/src/icons/README.md

     <p class="mt-3">Cylon animation:</p>
     <b-icon icon="three-dots" animation="cylon" font-scale="4"></b-icon>

+    <p class="mt-3">Vertical cylon animation:</p>
+    <b-icon icon="three-dots-vertical" animation="cylon-vertical" font-scale="4"></b-icon>
   </div>
 </template>

 <!-- b-icon-spin-aminations.vue -->
 ```

-Note with the `cylon` animation, the left-right movement extends past the icon's bounding box by
+Note with the `cylon` animations, the left-right movement (or up-down movement) extends past the
-`25%`, so you may need to adjust padding or margins to compensate for your use case.
+icon's bounding box by `+/- 25%`, so you may need to adjust padding or margins to compensate for
+your use case.

 As the animations are CSS based, they are applied _after_ any SVG transforms have taken place: